Some of the questions I am asked by my clients deal with what to do during the round of golf with a client, employee or vendor.

 There are many of them and I will not get into all of the tendencies a person may have, but just seeing that they are a very organized golfer with each club in order and with the plastic covers on each iron could mean they are very organized in how they play golf.
 So the conversation may lean towards golf etiquette or golf rules.

-Many people feel talking about a person’s personal life as an invasion on their privacy.
+Many people feel talking about a person’s personal life as an invasion of their privacy.
 So, I would avoid going there unless there is a reason to.

 There are a number of other topics you can use as your On Course conversation.
 I suggest you use several of them and make the day filled with interesting talk around golf or related subjects.
-Just stay away from the Killer subjects that many feel logically is what is suppose to be talked about and that is business.
+Just stay away from the Killer subjects like religion and politics and talked only about business.

 Let me know how I can help